-SPED 617/Graduate Practicum in Special Education Post-Master's Certification Program: Learning Disabilities Teacher/Consultant (SPEC_SCT01) Shridevi Rao, Coordinator, Graduate Programs in Special Education This 15-27 credit program is for experienced teachers who already hold a master's degree in special education or a related field and a standard certificate in special education.
+SPED 617/Graduate Practicum in Special Education Post-Master's Certification Program: Learning Disabilities Teacher/Consultant (SPEC\SCT01) Shridevi Rao, Coordinator, Graduate Programs in Special Education This 15-27 credit program is for experienced teachers who already hold a master's degree in special education or a related field and a standard certificate in special education.
 This program leads to recommendation for certification as a learning disabilities teacher/consultant, the educational specialist on the child study team, mandated by the state of New Jersey.
 The program is composed of a cluster of core courses that focus on key skills critical for the role of an LDTC, such as the advanced study of learning disabilities, administration and scoring of assessment protocols, remediation and support strategies, and an externship.
 Students are also required to take an elective that provides them an opportunity to explore a related area of interest.
 Admission Requirements:

-Master's degree in special education or a related field New Jersey certification as teacher of students with disabilities Three years of successful classroom teaching

-Up to 12 credits of graduate-level course work in the following four areas:

-- Tests and measurements

-- Psychology of learning

-- Physiological bases of learning

-- Foundations of education

-If candidates do not already have applicable graduate courses in these areas of study, the courses must be taken as part of the post-master's certification program at The College of New Jersey, in addition to the requirements identified below.

-Graduation Requirements:

-- 1) A minimum of 12 graduate semester hours earned at The College of New Jersey - 2) A minimum total of 15 graduate semester hours of core course work - 3) A cumulative Grade Point Average of 3.0 in the program - 4) A grade of "B-" or better in SPED 682/Externship in LDT/C - 5) Completion of all departmental requirements/prerequisites Required Courses:
+Master's degree in special education or a related field New Jersey certification as teacher of students with disabilities Three years of successful classroom teaching Up to 12 credits of graduate-level course work in the following four areas: - Tests and measurements - Psychology of learning - Physiological bases of learning - Foundations of education If candidates do not already have applicable graduate courses in these areas of study, the courses must be taken as part of the post-master's certification program at The College of New Jersey, in addition to the requirements identified below.
+Graduation Requirements: - A minimum of 12 graduate semester hours earned at The College of New Jersey - 2) A minimum total of 15 graduate semester hours of core course work - 3) A cumulative Grade Point Average of 3.0 in the program - 4) A grade of "B-" or better in SPED 682/Externship in LDT/C - 5) Completion of all departmental requirements/prerequisites Required Courses: 12 cr.

-624/Advanced Study of Learning Disabilities

-680/Seminar and Practicum on Diagnostic Procedures

-681/Seminar and Practicum on Remediation Techniques

-EDUC 682/Externship in LDTC
+SPED 624/Advanced Study of Learning Disabilities SPED 680/Seminar and Practicum on Diagnostic Procedures SPED 681/Seminar and Practicum on Remediation Techniques EDUC 682/Externship in LDTC\ Electives 3 cr.

-Electives

-3 cr.

-Recommended electives include EDUC 513, SPED 521, SPED 648, or Post-Master's Certification Program: Teacher of Students with Blindness and Visual Impairments (SPEC_SCT05) Shridevi Rao, Coordinator, Graduate Programs in Special Education This 24-credit approved program is for students who already hold a master's degree in education and prior certification in elementary education or secondary education.
+Recommended electives include EDUC 513, SPED 521, SPED 648, or SPED 647. \Students must complete all other requirements before enrollment and placement in the culminating externship field experience.
+Post-Master's Certification Program: Teacher of Students with Blindness and Visual Impairments (SPEC\SCT05) Shridevi Rao, Coordinator, Graduate Programs in Special Education This 24-credit approved program is for students who already hold a master's degree in education and prior certification in elementary education or secondary education.
 Admission Requirements: